Sales taxes in the United States: Michigan

 Michigan has a 6% sales tax.
 Michigan has a use tax of 6%, which is applied to items bought outside Michigan and brought in, to the extent that sales taxes were not paid in the state of purchase.
 Residents are supposed to declare and pay this tax when filing the annual income tax.
 Groceries, periodicals, and prescription drugs are not taxed, but restaurant meals and other "prepared food" is taxed at the full rate.
 The tax applies to the total amount of online orders, including shipping charges.
+In February 2022, feminine hygiene products became untaxed.

 Local government cannot impose a sales tax.

 Michigan raised the sales tax rate to 6% from 4% in 1994.
 Michigan Ballot Proposal 2015-1, which was opposed by 80% of voters, would have raised the sales and use taxes to 7%.
 In 2007, Michigan passed a law extending the sales tax to services, but repealed it the day it was to go into effect.